bcgov/bcparks-staff-portal/helm/crunchy-postgres/README.md

 ### Alpha-dev / Alpha-test

-Alpha environments share the crunch-postgres infrastructure with the main environments.
+Alpha environments share the crunchy-postgres infrastructure with the main environments.

 ## Upgrading